msolli/proletarian/README.md

   "You'll probably want to use a component state library (Component, Integrant, Mount, or some such) for managing the worker state.
 For this example we're just def-ing the worker.
-The queue worker constructor function takes a javax.sql.DataSource as its first (and only required) argument.
+The queue worker constructor function takes a javax.sql.DataSource as its first argument.
 You probably already have a data-source at hand in your application already.
-Here we'll use next.jdbc to get one from a JDBC connection URL."
+Here we'll use next.jdbc to get one from a JDBC connection URL.

+   The second argument is the job handler function.
+Proletarian will invoke this whenever a job is ready for processing.
+It's a arity-2 function, with the job type (a keyword) as the first argument, and the job's payload as the second argument."
   (:require [next.jdbc :as jdbc]
-            [proletarian.worker :as worker]))
+            [proletarian.worker :as worker]
+            [your-app.handlers :as handlers]))

 (def email-worker
   (let [ds (jdbc/get-datasource "jdbc:postgresql://...")]
-    (worker/create-queue-worker ds)))
+    (worker/create-queue-worker ds handlers/handle-job!)))

 (worker/start! email-worker)
 ```